X-Immersion/Geppetto_Unreal_documentation/docs/Others.md

 - MetaHumans downloaded with **UE5.0 and 5.1** are compatible with **UE5.0, 5.1 and 5.2**
 - MetaHumans downloaded with **UE5.2 and 5.3** are compatible with **UE5.2 and 5.3**

-📺 If the error remains, please watch this tutorial video and ensure that you have done all the steps correctly.